The trivial fiber topology and framed motives over the integers: Reduction from to

 \section{Reduction from \texorpdfstring{$\SmBcZ$}{} to \texorpdfstring{$\SmZ$}{}}

-In this section, we reduce the problem of $\tf$-Nisnevich strict $\A^{1}$-invariance over $\Sm_{B,Z}$ to the same problem over $\Sm_Z$.
-The key geometric input we use is that smooth morphisms admit liftings along henselian pairs $X_Z\not\hookrightarrow X^h_Z$ in the category of schemes.
+Next we reduce the problem of $\tf$-Nisnevich strict $\A^{1}$-invariance over $\Sm_{B,Z}$ to the same problem over $\Sm_Z$.
+The critical geometric input we use is that smooth morphisms admit liftings along henselian pairs $X_Z\not\hookrightarrow X^h_Z$ in the category of schemes.
 In \Cref{lm:liftFr} we show a similar property for framed correspondences.

 Recall from \Cref{subsection:candn} the categories $\SmatBlZ$, $\SmatBcZ$, and from \eqref{eq:rdsidsrigidHHtriv(Z)PreRig(BlZ)composite1}, \eqref{eq:Htriviusidsuisuds} the functors

 Here $\Irig$ is the canonical embedding so that $i^*_\rigid\simeq (i_{B*Z})^* \circ \Irig$, where $(i_{B*Z})^*\colon \HHtriv(\SmatBlZ)\to \HHtriv(\SmatZ)$ is equivalent to the restriction along the canonical functor $r\colon \SmatZ\to \SmatBlZ$ by \Cref{lm:iusBlZsimeqrds}.
 We will use similar notation in the setting of framed correspondences.